-Under certain circumstances, tax regulations could require Contran to treat items differently than we would have treated them on a stand alone basis.
+Under certain circumstances, tax regulations could require Contran to treat items differently than we would have treated them on a stand-alone basis.
 In such instances, accounting principles generally accepted in the United States of America require us to conform to Contran's tax elections.
-For 2010 pursuant to the tax sharing agreements and policies, we received a net cash refund from Valhi of approximately \$0.7 million and Kronos Worldwide made net cash payments to Valhi of approximately \$13.7 million.
-Because the calculation of our tax payments or refunds is determined pursuant to applicable tax law, our independent directors were not asked to approve our tax agreement or policies or such payments or refunds.
+For 2011 pursuant to the tax sharing agreements and policies, we received a net cash refund from Valhi of approximately \$0.4 million and Kronos Worldwide made a net cash payment to Valhi of approximately \$43.5 million.
+Because the calculation of our tax payments or refunds is determined pursuant to applicable tax law, we believe there is no conflict of interest regarding our tax sharing agreement and policies with Valhi.
+Consequently, our independent directors received a report regarding such tax sharing agreement and policies but were not asked to approve our tax agreement or policies or the resulting payments or refunds for income taxes.

 CompX Loan from TFMC.
-In October 2007, CompX on a net basis purchased and/or cancelled approximately 2.7 million shares of its class A common stock formerly held directly or indirectly by TFMC for \$19.50 per share paid in the form of a consolidated promissory note pursuant to a stock purchase agreement between CompX and TFMC and a merger agreement among CompX Group, Inc., a former parent of CompX in which we and TFMC were the sole stockholders, and CompX KDL LLC, a former wholly owned subsidiary of CompX.
+In October 2007, CompX on a net basis purchased and/or cancelled approximately 2.7 million shares of its class A common stock formerly held directly or indirectly by TFMC for \$19.50 per share paid in the form of a consolidated promissory note pursuant to a stock purchase agreement between CompX and TFMC and a merger agreement among CompX Group, Inc., a former parent of CompX in which we and TFMC were the sole shareholders, and CompX KDL LLC, a former wholly owned subsidiary of CompX.
 The price per share was determined based on CompX's open market purchases of its class A common stock around the time of the approval of these transactions.
 The stock purchase agreement and the merger agreement were approved by the independent directors of CompX and TIMET.